TheExcitedTech/Retro-Backup-Script/README.md

 The script will check to see if there is content in the parent ROMs directory.
 If there is at least 1 file, it will create a folder in the $BACKUP_DIR with the folder title and scan the directory to see if there are any save files to backup.

+There is an array for folders that will be automatically skipped regardless if there is content in it or not.
+These are meant to include system folders.

 **Please make sure to offload the backupsavs folder to another place, such as a cloud storage location.**
 -------